You're Not Escaping Your Feelings. You're Finally Having Them.

 And Erotica?

 The difference, of course, is which emotions they're chasing.
 Romance readers chase longing and devastation and relief.
 Erotica readers chase desire and surrender and release.
-Going back to the earlier analagy: both are emotional weight training.
+Going back to the earlier analogy: both are emotional weight training.
 The gym is the same, but the muscle group is different.

 As a psychologist, Jung gave us archetypes and the collective unconscious, and a concept called the Shadow.
 In plain English: every person has a Shadow, the parts of themselves they've buried because someone told them those parts were wrong.
 Too needy.
 Too angry.
 Too sexual.
 Too dark.
 This Shadow doesn't magically disappear over time.
 It just goes underground and waits.

-Jung also had a concept he called Active Imagination: using fantasy deliberately to access the parts of ourself that we can't reach in ordinary life.
+Jung also had a concept he called Active Imagination: using fantasy deliberately to access the parts of ourselves that we can't reach in ordinary life.
 He considered it a legitimate therapeutic tool.
 Every time we read about a character's desire, grief, or surrender, that's Active Imagination.
 We're not escaping our inner life, we're simply entering it through a different door.

 We live in a culture that has systematically pathologized emotion.

-I worked for many years in Corporate America (some of my social media profiles still say I "worked for the man, now I'm my own bitch").
+I worked for many years in Corporate America (some of my social media profiles still mention that I "worked for the man, now I'm my own bitch").
 We are told to suppress feeling under the guise of "professionalism."
-People apologize for saying "I feel like—" in meetings, as though having feelings is an embarrassing cognitive error rather than evidence of being a person.⁴ Men are told crying is weakness.
-Women are told we're "too emotional" the moment we express anything inconvenient.
+People apologize for saying "I feel like—" in meetings, as though having feelings is an embarrassing cognitive error rather than evidence of being a person.⁴

 And then there is romance, and erotica, both of which are structurally about feeling things.
 Every trope exists to produce a specific emotion.
 Every slow burn is engineered to make us ache.
 Every HEA is designed to make us believe, for the duration of the story at least, that love is real and we deserve it.
 Every erotica story gives our desire permission to exist, fully, without apology.